MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

 >
 ![Save Cancel Bar Button Items](assets/save_cancel_bar_button_items.png)

 We've successfully added 3 new bar button items.
-However, if you run the app right now, tapping on them do anything.
+However, if you run the app right now, tapping on them won't do anything.

 Next, we'll need to configure each bar button item so that tapping on it performs it's expected behavior.